Coccinella septempunctata: Distribution, habitat and status

-Coccinella septempunctata was described and named in 1758 by Swedish biologist, Carl Linnaeus in the 10th edition of his book, Systema Naturae.
-The species has a broad ecological range, and inhabits regions with a temperate climate, abundant vegetation, and concentrations of aphids for it to eat.
+Coccinella septempunctata was first described and named in 1758 by Swedish biologist Carl Linnaeus in the tenth edition of his Systema Naturae.
+The species has a broad ecological range, and inhabits regions with a temperate climate, abundant vegetation, and concentrations of aphids to feed on.
 The beetle originated in many areas across the Palearctic realm, and is currently found throughout Europe (including the British Isles and European Russia), most of Asia (including the Middle East, China, Japan, the Koreas, India and Pakistan), and North Africa.
-The seven-spot ladybird has also been introduced to several areas, including North America (the United States and Canada), and South Africa.
+The seven-spot ladybird has also been introduced to several areas, including North America (the United States and Canada) and South Africa.

-In some areas, especially in Europe, C. septempunctata populations are on the decline due to the harlequin or Asian ladybeetle (Harmonia axyridis).
-This invasive species is more resistant to diseases than C. septempunctata, and outcompetes the native ladybirds for resources and even eats them.
+In some areas, especially in Europe, populations of C. septempunctata are in decline due to the proliferation of the harlequin or Asian ladybird (Harmonia axyridis).
+This invasive species is more disease-resistant than C. septempunctata, outcompetes the native ladybirds for resources, and even preys on them.
 In the United Kingdom, the Asian ladybeetle first arrived on the English south coast in 2004.
-It had been introduced to Holland, Belgium and France as a pest control agent, but began to multiply uncontrollably.
-The UK Ladybird Survey has been monitoring the harlequin's expansion across England, and reported that it could potentially wipe out the indigenous seven-spot ladybirds.
+It had been introduced to the Netherlands, Belgium and France as a pest control agent, but it began to multiply uncontrollably.
+The UK Ladybird Survey has been monitoring the harlequin's expansion across England and has reported that it could potentially wipe out the indigenous seven-spot ladybirds.

-The seven-spot ladybird frequents a wide variety of habitats, particularly those where large numbers of aphids are present.
+The seven-spot ladybird has a wide variety of habitats, particularly where large numbers of aphids are present.
 These include forests, grasslands, agricultural fields, marshes, and suburban parks and gardens.
 Host plants can include herbaceous plants, crops, and many types of trees and shrubs.
 They have been found at elevations ranging from sea level to an altitude of 1500 m.
-C. septempunctata adults are active during spring and summer, but become dormant during the colder months.
+C. septempunctata adults are active during spring and summer, and become dormant during the colder months.
 They overwinter or hibernate anywhere they can find shelter, but generally prefer elevated areas like hilltops.
-Overwintering sites include under tree bark and boulders, in hedgerows, densely packed grass, and leaf litter in parks, gardens and forest edges.
-Adults emerge from their shelters as ambient temperatures begin to raise. although the timing of these awakenings can vary from one hibernation site to another, depending on their degree of shelter from the elements.
+Overwintering sites include under tree bark and boulders, in hedgerows, densely packed grass, and leaf litter in parks and gardens as well as at forest edges.
+Adults emerge from their shelters as ambient temperatures begin to rise; the timing can vary depending on the degree of shelter from the elements that each hibernation site provides.

-C. septempunctatas conservation status has not been evaluated, and it does appear on the IUCN Red List or in any of the CITES databases.
+C. septempunctatas conservation status has not been evaluated, and it does not appear on the IUCN Red List or in any of the CITES databases.
 It is distributed widely across Europe and Asia, and is regarded as an invasive species in areas where it has been introduced.